-A. Enter a temporary restraining order prohibiting ATF from enforcing the Rule;
+A. Enter a temporary restraining order prohibiting ATF from enforcing the Rule nationwide, or in the alternative, a temporary restraining order prohibiting ATF from enforcing the Rule against Plaintiffs and their employees, members and family members;

-B. Enter a preliminary injunction prohibiting ATF from enforcing the Rule;
+B. Enter a preliminary injunction prohibiting ATF from enforcing the Rule nationwide, or in the alternative, a preliminary injunction prohibiting ATF from enforcing the Rule against Plaintiffs and their employees, members and family members;

-C. Enter a declaratory judgment declaring that ATF does not have authority to promulgate the Rule, the Rule conflicts with the relevant statutes, the Rule is arbitrary and capricious, the Rule is void for vagueness, the Rule violates the Separation of Powers and the Second Amendment, or, in the alternative, the statutes granting ATF such unbridled power violate the Nondelegation Doctrine;
+C. Enter a declaratory judgment declaring that ATF does not have authority to enforce the Rule, the Rule conflicts with the relevant statutes, the Rule is arbitrary and capricious, the Rule is void for vagueness, the Rule violates the Separation of Powers and the Second Amendment, or, in the alternative, the statutes granting ATF such unbridled power violate the Nondelegation Doctrine.